HaiShaw/cs255-project1/README.txt

         128Bit of it is used as AES128 E/D key, other 2x128Bit of it is used as ECBC-MAC keys build on top AES128 cipher.
         (Due to longer key representation, increased 'CS255 Keys' table width to 100 to enable base64 key string display)

-    -   All random numbers (message group keys, CTR random nonce, user password hash salt, group-keys DataBase E/D/M key derivation salt for pbkdf2) used in code are from GetRandomValues(), which is cryptographic secure with entropy!
+    -   All random numbers (message group keys, CTR random nonce, user DB' keys hash salt, group-keys DataBase E/D/M key derivation salt for pbkdf2) used in code are from GetRandomValues(), which is cryptographic secure with entropy!

-    -   All salts are moved to 256Bit with stronger entropy, main salts are: user password hash salt, salt for deriving user's key-DB E/D key, salt for deriving user's key-DB MAC key.
+    -   All salts are moved to 256Bit with stronger entropy, main salts are: user DB' keys hash salt, salt for deriving user's key-DB E/D key, salt for deriving user's key-DB MAC key.

     -   Use pbkdf2 to derive per user group-keys DataBase E/D key (128Bit) and MAC keys (2x128Bit) separately from user